jonas-maratita/terraform-beginner-bootcamp-2023/README.md

 When you open up new bash terminals in VSCode it will not be aware of env vars that you have set in another window.

-If you want to Env Vars to persist across all future bash terminals that are open you need to set env vars in your bash profile. e.g. `.bash_profile`
+If you want to Env Vars to persist across all future bash terminals that are open, you need to set env vars in your bash profile. e.g. `.bash profile`

 #### Persisting Env Vars in Gitpod

-We can persist env vars into gitpod by storing them in Gitpod Secrets Storage.
+We can persist env vars into Gitpod by storing them in Gitpod Secrets Storage.

 ```
 gp env HELLO='world'
 ```

-All future workspaces launched will set the env vars for all bash terminals opened in thoes workspaces.
+All future workspaces launched will set the env vars for all bash terminals opened in those workspaces.

-You can also set en vars in the `.gitpod.yml` but this can only contain non-senstive env vars.
+You can also set en vars in the `.gitpod.yml` but this can only contain non-sensitive env vars.

 ### AWS CLI Installation